 For those looking to get in a little bit of tourism, I highly recommend getting a Groupon for one of the hop-on, hop-off buses that takes you to all the stops.

 Parking can be a pain in such a small area (Key West is only 7.4 square miles) so it’s convenient to have the route planned for you.
 Not to mention, if you book on Groupon, you won’t spend more than $20 for the day.
-I’m always on the lookout for ways to make a trip more affordable.
+I’m always on the lookout for ways to make your trip more affordable.

 I would advise against walking.
 It is very hot in Key West and a block will seem like a mile in the afternoon sun.